Do Go On - 345 - Dame Julie Andrews

 I feel like I've definitely said this before,

-but Hepburn is such a an iconic one of those
+Hepburn is like such an iconic,

-classic actors but I hadn't actually seen any of her stuff until maybe a few years ago really
+But I hadn't actually seen any of her stuff

-and stuff and Julie Andrews is also quite captivating.
+and Julie Andrews is also quite captivating.

 Oh, yeah.